ByteMe23/Shortly/README.md

 # Shortly
-This is a fullstack url shortening project build with reactjs and nodejs
+This is a fullstack url shortening project.

 ## Description
 URL Shortener is a web application that allows users to create short and easy-to-share URLs from long and complex ones.
 It is built with React.js for the frontend and Node.js for the backend.
 It also uses MongoDB as a database service to store the URL mappings.